Chromosore/vim-chimera/README.md

 relies on both autocommands and mappings.
 That is, it clears matches when the cursor is moved - without checking the new position of the cursor - unless the cursor move was initiated by one of the search commands.

+EDIT before archiving: My *hybrid* approach was actually not a silver bullet or a magic remedy.
+It had its own flaws.
+I could've fixed it but I did not do it and now that I don't use it anymore I don't want anyone to be fooled by this promising bafflegab.

 ---